Investing

 Want to diversify your investments and get steady returns over time?
 It’s easy.

-2. Investing vs the index is a zero sum game
+2. Stock picking is a zero sum game

-The fact that beating the market is a zero sum, and since there are costs associated with trying means even professional proponents of stock picking, like active managers, only end up doing well 25% of the time.
+Beating the market is a zero sum and, since there are costs associated with trying, even professional proponents of stock picking like active managers only end up doing well 25% of the time.

-These 25% who do well are usually different one year to the next, showing that even professionals find it very difficult to predict the market.
+These quarter who do well are usually different one year to the next, showing that even professionals find it very difficult to predict the market.

 That doesn’t mean that some professionals don’t have a good run.
-Fund managers can often have a great run of success, which is often what makes amateurs feel like they can succeed too.
+Fund managers can often have a great run of success and often, this is what makes amateurs feel like they can succeed too.

 3. Behavioural biases leads to bad investment decisions